-This scale was composed by 10 items, from item 2 through to 11.
-Table 1, which contains only these items, displays the means and standard deviations for each of the items included in the grammatical scale.
+This scale was composed of 10 items, from items 2-11.
+Table 4, which contains only these items, displays the means and SDs for each of the items included in the grammatical scale.
 The items have been ordered from the highest to the lowest means.